-At Demoleap we spent the last two years speaking to and surveying over one hundred SaaS sales leaders, trying to understand why demoing value propositions is so tricky.
+At Demoleap, we have spent countless hours speaking to and surveying over one hundred SaaS sales leaders, trying to understand why demoing value propositions is so tricky.

 To present the most compelling demo, sales teams and managers need to pay attention to a growing number of elements: